 How to Get a Primary Care Doctor With Insurance

 Getting a primary care doctor with insurance can be a relatively straightforward process.
 Here are the steps you can take:

 - Check your insurance policy: Start by checking your insurance policy to see if it covers primary care services.
 Most insurance plans cover primary care as a basic benefit, but double-checking is always good.

 - Find doctors in your network: Once you know your insurance policy covers primary care, find doctors in your insurance network.
-This can help keep your out-of-pocket expenses low.
+It can help keep your out-of-pocket expenses low.
 Most insurance providers have a directory of in-network doctors on their websites.